 But let's not kid ourselves.
 Among those 7,000 companies are also tons of mediocre ones, and worse.
 Like Tolkien's terrible dragon, Smaug, they can incinerate your savings in no time.
 (Hey, we said this was scary stuff!)
 Quite seriously, if you're not doing business research and you don't know what to avoid out there, you could lose your fortune.
 When even solid companies such as Cisco Systems

 Let's start with an example of what to avoid.

 In our active online university community, a Hidden Gems member asked us a few years ago what we thought of Charter Communications, a broadband cable company whose chairman and largest individual shareholder is Microsoft co-founder Paul Allen.
 The business was also substantially owned by Wally Weitz, a Nebraska-based investor whom Warren Buffett fans greatly admire.

 Charter stock had fallen from $25 to $4.50, and our member wanted to know whether it was a good time to get in for a turnaround.

 We'll start by saying that in Hidden Gems, we absolutely love the broken small cap that's poised for a turnaround.
 Show us a company whose stock has fallen 90% from its highs, whose chairman is a billionaire, and whose largest institutional owner is a close friend of Warren Buffett, and we'll sign up to do very careful research.
 That's exactly what we did with Charter Communications at $4.50.

 But we did not like what we found.
-Here's why we warned against investing in this business:
+Here's why we warned back then against investing in this business:

 - Massive debt.
-Net debt (debt minus cash) is more than $18 billion.
+Net debt (debt minus cash) was more than $18 billion.

-- Net debt is 28 times the company's market cap of $640 million.
+- Net debt was 28 times the company's market cap of $640 million.

 - Charter was unprofitable under generally accepted accounting principles, with $1.5 billion in yearly interest costs.